 Q. Am I guaranteed assistance once I apply?

 A. No. Complete applications are reviewed weekly.
 Only fully completed applications that provide all required documentation will receive financial commitments.
 Applicants who receive a notice of incomplete application with instructions on missing information must successfully provide all necessary information to move their application forward.
 Incomplete applications shall be on hold until all information is received.
 Applicants who fail to provide all required information or are found ineligible based on the program’s requirements will not receive assistance.
 Applications that could be considered eligible may not receive assistance if funding is no longer available based on demand.

 Q. I have received assistance from Cross-Lines before, can I apply now?

-A. If you have received assistance from Cross-Lines in the last 6 months, we will not be able to assist you at this time.
+A. If you have received assistance from Cross-Lines or any other agency in the last 12 months, we may not be able to assist you at this time.
 If we are unable to assist you, please contact United Way by calling 211 to see what other resources are available.